anyscale/templates/templates/endpoints_v2/README.md

 The guide below walks you through the steps required for deployment of LLM endpoints.
 Based on Ray Serve and RayLLM, the foundation for [Anyscale-Hosted Endpoints](http://anyscale.com/endpoints), the Endpoints template provides an easy to configure solution for ML Platform teams, Infrastructure engineers, and Developers who want to deploy optimized LLMs in production.
 We have provided a number of examples for popular open-source models (Llama2, Mistral, Mixtral, embedding models, and more) with different GPU accelerator and tensor-parallelism configurations in the `models` directory.

-# Deploy the model on Workspace
+# Step 1 - Deploy the model on Workspace

 The serve.yaml file in this example runs the Llama-7B model.
 There are 2 important configurations you would need to modify:
 1. The `models` config in `serve.yaml` contains a list of YAML files for the models you want to deploy.
 You can any of the models in the `models` directory or define your own model YAML file and run that instead.
 Follow the CustomModels [guide](CustomModels.md) for bringing your own models.